AxisCommunications/acap-runtime/README.md

 # BETA - ACAP runtime

 The acap-runtime is a network protocol based service using [gRPC](https://grpc.io/) and Unix Domain Socket (UDS) for access.
-This makes service available to clients written in different languages on the same device.
+This makes the service available to clients written in different languages on the same device.

-The acap-runtime service includes following services:
+The acap-runtime service includes the following services:

 - Inference - An implementation of [Tensorflow Serving](https://github.com/tensorflow/serving/tree/master/tensorflow_serving/apis).
 - Parameter - Axis camera parameters.

 ## Prerequisites

 Following system requirements shall be met:

-* Docker version 19.03.5 or higher
+- Docker version 19.03.5 or higher
-* Ubuntu version 20.04
+- Ubuntu version 20.04
-* Certificate files if TLS is used
+- Certificate files if TLS is used

 ## Run latest prebuilt acap runtime server on camera